 Rant off, I'm done.

 -Max's Character, hes all brooding, nihilistic old bastard.
-He spends almost all of his dialogue complaining, self hatred & wanting to die.
-While it does seem like Max as a character with no one he cares about left alive, seems like a natural evolution, what made the series work before was not just his cynicism and metaphors, it was the fact he was a good guy underneath all that.. having something to fight for!
+He spends almost all of his dialogue complaining, self hatred & seems to have a death wish.
+While it does seem like Max as a character with no one he cares about left alive, seems like a natural evolution, what made the series work before was not just his cynicism and metaphors, it was the fact he was a good guy underneath all that.. having something to fight for.

-nihilists on the other hand are boring.
+Nihilists on the other hand are self absorbed (which I'm alright with) but they also complain alot.
 We hate having to listen them go on, unless its something they keep inside of themselves.

 Well, this is an awesome game, let me just say that off the bat.
 It has wonderful visuals, great story, smooth gameplay as always, and the slo-mo diving and shooting has never felt better with the new Euphoria engine.
 And for once in a long time, it feels like it was made for PC, it isn't a ****** console port, it runs just fine on my high-end PC, which I couldn't say the same for about GTA IV.
 The Campaign may have been a bit short, but it makes up for it with it's expansive multiplayer, which isn't just a gimmick, it works, and it works well.
 It's tons of fun to dive out windows and shoot your friends in the face, and social club is actually helpful for gathering up friends and getting them in-game.
 The only reason I don't give it a 10 is because the modding capabilities of the previous games are gone, and that is something I would have like to see.
 Don't believe the critics, this game holds up to, and even surpasses the other games on most levels.